junxit/us-congress-bills-110/bill.md

 - **(5)** *Institution of higher education* The term institution of higher education has the meaning given the term in section 101(a) of the Higher Education Act of 1965 (20 U.S.C.
 1001(a)).
 - **(6)** *Nontraditional study abroad destination* The term nontraditional study abroad destination means a location that is determined by the Foundation to be a less common destination for United States students who study abroad.
 - **(7)** *Study abroad* The term study abroad means an educational program of study, work, research, internship, or combination thereof that is conducted outside the United States and that carries academic credit toward fulfilling the participating student’s degree requirements.
-- **(8)** *United States* The term “United States” means any of the several States, the District of Columbia, Puerto Rico, the Northern Mariana Islands, the Virgin Islands, Guam, American Samoa, and any other territory or possession of the United States.
+- **(8)** *United States* The term United States means any of the several States, the District of Columbia, Puerto Rico, the Northern Mariana Islands, the Virgin Islands, Guam, American Samoa, and any other territory or possession of the United States.
-- **(9)** *United States student* The term “United States student” means a national of the United States who is enrolled at an institution of higher education located within the United States.
+- **(9)** *United States student* The term United States student means a national of the United States who is enrolled at an institution of higher education located within the United States.

 ## § 5.
 Establishment and management of the Senator Paul Simon Study Abroad Foundation